IBMCodeLondon/chatbot-workshop/training.md

 The Watson Assistant tooling offers a testing panel to test phrases to confirm the correct intents, entities, and dialog are matched and returned.

-1. To test the bot, **click on the Try it** in the top-right corner of the tooling.
+1. To test the bot, **click Try it** in the top-right corner of the tooling.

     ![Ask Watson](assets/askwatson2.png)